 ADLER AND ZIEGLER

-This section of the plot, a conclusion to the search for answers about the masquerade is a brief episode in “Dream Story” and a much lengthier sequence of the movie.
+This section of the plot, a conclusion to the search for answers about the masquerade, is a brief episode in “Dream Story” and a much longer sequence in the movie.
 That it is a briefer moment of the former does not dilute its importance.
 Fridolin goes to the morgue to try and see first-hand the body of the suicide and confirm that it is the woman of the night before.
-There, he runs into Adler, a former fellow student, the only male character of prominence other than Nightingale, and like Nightingale, a variation and double of Fridolin.
+There, he runs into Adler, a man he went to medical school with.
+He is the only male character of prominence other than Nightingale, and like Nightingale, a variation and double of Fridolin.
 Where Nightingale abandoned medicine for music, becoming more intuitive and sensual, Adler is at the other polarity, a cold, clinical doctor who works beside corpses, comfortable in his isolation of working nights among the dead.
 It might be imagined that Fridolin, with his lack of empathy, his aversion to intimacy, will become more and more like Adler as he grows older.

 Fridolin looks among the bodies of the morgue with a flashlight and finds a possibility.

 Was it her body – that wonderful, voluptuous body for which only yesterday he had felt such agonizing desire?
 He saw a yellowed, wrinkled neck; he saw two small and yet already somewhat limp girl’s breasts between which – as though the work of decomposition was already beginning – the breastbone already stood out with terrible clarity from the pale skin; he saw the rounding of her brown-tinged abdomen; he saw how the well-formed thighs now opened indifferently from a dark and now meaningless shadow; saw the kneecaps, slightly turned outward, the sharp edges of the calves and the slender feet with the toes turned inward.